HLammers/cybo-drummer/README.md

 > If [MIDI learn](#midi-learn) is turned on, outut preset can be set to an already mapped preset by playing the trigger/note on your input device that is mapped to the output preset (please note that this is an exception where MIDI learn is not listening to the set MIDI learn port).

 ###### channel
+* Optionally set the channel (1 to 16) on which to send MIDI data to the selected output device
+* Set the channel for devices which receive different triggers on different channels
+* Seet the channel to ‘__’ for devices which receive all triggers on the same channel
+> [!NOTE]
+> Trigger channel overrides device channel

+> [!TIP]
+> If [MIDI learn](#midi-learn) is turned on, channel can be set sending anything from that channel from a device connected to the set [MIDI learn port](#midi-learn-port).
 ###### note
 ###### send note off
 <br clear="right"/>